-Matthew M. Kavanagh is the director of the Center for Global Health Policy & Politics at the O’Neill Institute.
+Matthew M. Kavanagh is the director of the Center for Global Health Policy & Politics at the O’Neill Institute and Georgetown School of Health.
 He is also a visiting professor of law and assistant professor of global health at Georgetown University.
-Kavanagh’s research focuses on the political economy of health policy in low- and middle-income countries and the political impact of human and constitutional rights on population health.

 Kavanagh’s research and policy work sits at the intersection of law, global health, and political science with a focus on the political determinants of health, law, and policy during pandemics like AIDS and COVID-19, and on inequality as a driver of disease.

 A political scientist and legal analyst by training, he has served in a range of roles inside and outside academia, including at the United Nations as deputy executive director ad interim at UNAIDS and as head of policy for several NGOs in the U.S. and Southern Africa.
 He has been a visiting researcher at the South African Institute for Advanced Constitutional, Public, Human Rights, and International Law in Johannesburg and the University of the West Indies Law Faculty at Cave Hill, while conducting research in South Africa, Malawi, Haiti, Lesotho, India, Barbados and Thailand.
 Funding for his work has come from the National Science Foundation, USAID, the U.S. Department of State, World Health Organization, Ford Foundation, Open Society Foundations, and others.